 - 2.7 A review has been carried out at officer level, taking into consideration legal requirements and case law precedents that will inform the new policy.
-In addition to these amendments there are a range of discretionary criteria which will be set as the local policy.
+In addition to these amendments there are a range of discretionary criteria which are proposed will be set as the local policy.
 The current principles of the qualification criteria to join Swale's Housing Register are:

 - Residence;

-- affordability;
+- affordability:

 - fraud; and

-- rent arrears.
+- · rent arrears.

-- 2.8 The table below provides a summary of the review and recommendations on qualification criteria for PDRC to consider.
+- 2.8 A public consultation was held during August and September 2020 and 93 responses were received.
+A summary of the consultation responses is shown in Appendix I, overall, the consensus was supportive for most of the proposed changes.
+Reducing the residency criteria from 4 to 2 years was the main area where it didn't receive support from the majority of the consultation response with 47.3% in support of reducing the residency in the borough.
+Currently the 4 in 5-year residency criteria does not align with national